vue-pdf-viewer/starter-vpv-laravel-composition/README.md

-# VPV Starter Toolkit in Laravel + Vue 3 (Composition API)
+# VPV Starter Toolkit in Laravel and Vue 3 (Composition API)

 Welcome to the Vue PDF Viewer (VPV) starter toolkit!
 This repository provides a comprehensive guide on how to use VPV with Vue 3 in Laravel project via the Composition API.
-This repo showcases how VPV can be integrated and rendered as part of a Laravel + Vue project.
+This repo showcases how VPV can be integrated and rendered as part of a Laravel and Vue project.

 ## Table of Contents